mohammadjawid10/mohammadjawid10/README.md

 A modern chat app build with Flutter and Firebase with high capabilities every chat app needs.

-- 🔭 I’m currently working on Mobile App Development [Flutter]
-- 🌱 I’m currently learning Web Development
-- 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m looking for help with
-- 💬 Ask me about Flutter App Dvelopment
-- 📫 How to reach me: [LinkedIn] https://www.linkedin.com/in/mohammad-jawid-808b422a0/
-- 😄 Pronouns: Him
-- ⚡ Fun fact: Uploading...
--->

 ## 🌈 Interests

 - Exploring the latest tech trends and frameworks